cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CrypTool is used world-wide in schools, universities, agencies and companies.

-You can get a good overview
+You can get a good overview of what CrypTool offers
-- at the attached powerpoint presentation
+- at the attached Powerpoint presentation
    (title: "Cryptography with CrypTool") and
 - at the web site of CrypTool
    (use the item "CT Introduction" within the left frame).